-accurate assessment of the situation

-- appropriate choice of rescue, appropriate tactics used - effective execution of rescue (including safe, management of equipment/people and recovery of the swimmer) - effective recovery of casualty (and equipment) to a stable environment - application of shout-reach-throw-row-go principles - application of self-team-victim-equipment protocol - appropriate selection/use of rescue equipment - avoidance of hypothermia - appropriate first-aid response - understanding of advanced white water features and hazards - understanding the effect of weather conditions - appropriate personal safety precautions taken (including safe moving and handling) - appropriate manner (calm and in control) - appropriate support for the person being rescued and the other group members - maintaining group management responsibilities.
+- accurate assessment of the situation - appropriate choice of rescue, appropriate tactics used - effective execution of rescue (including safe, management of equipment/people and recovery of the swimmer) - effective recovery of casualty (and equipment) to a stable environment - application of shout-reach-throw-row-go principles - application of self-team-victim-equipment protocol - appropriate selection/use of rescue equipment - avoidance of hypothermia - appropriate first-aid response - understanding of open water features and hazards - understanding the effect of weather conditions - appropriate personal safety precautions taken (including safe moving and handling) - appropriate manner (calm and in control) - appropriate support for the person being rescued and the other group members - maintaining group management responsibilities.

-The Leader can carry out emergency procedures when necessary.
-This will include, for example:
+The Leader can carry out emergency procedures when necessary, this will include, for example:

-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance management of effective rescues of open canoes, paddled both solo and tandem.
-These should be informed by an effective decision making process.
+- following organisational procedures - assess consider options raise alarm stabilise execute plan

+- being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance

+The Leader should be prepared to demonstrate rescue skills in open water at the top end of the remit for the award.
+Leaders are required to demonstrate the management of effective rescues of open canoes, paddled both solo and tandem.
+These should be informed by an effective decision-making process.